Gottfried John: Early life

 John was born in Berlin, Germany, on 29 August 1942.
-In World War II, he and his mother were evacuated to East Prussia; his father, whom he never met, was married to another woman.
-He grew up with his single-parent mother and in several protectories; John fled from such a protectory when he was 15 years old and returned to his mother, who was living in Paris.
+During World War II, he and his mother were evacuated to East Prussia; his father, whom he never met, was married to another woman.
+He grew up with his single-parent mother and in several protectories; John fled from one when he was 15 years old and returned to his mother, who was living in Paris, France.

-In Paris, he earned a living as a pavement artist and construction worker, and he returned to Berlin in 1960.
+In Paris, he earned a living as a pavement artist and construction worker, returning to Berlin in 1960.

 Career

-During the 1970s and early 1980s, John was cast by director Rainer Werner Fassbinder in several of his projects, in particular as Reinhold in the Berlin Alexanderplatz (1980) mini-series.
+During the 1970s and early 1980s, John was cast by director Rainer Werner Fassbinder in several of his projects, in particular as Reinhold in the Berlin Alexanderplatz (1980) miniseries.

-He was internationally known for his portrayal of General Arkady Ourumov in the James Bond film GoldenEye and Julius Caesar in Asterix and Obelix take on Caesar.
+He was internationally known for his portrayal of General Arkady Ourumov in the James Bond film GoldenEye (1995) and Julius Caesar in Asterix and Obelix vs. Caesar (1999).

 Personal life

-Many years he lived in Kelmis, Belgium, near the Border to Aachen until 2008.

-John lived with his wife, Brigitte, in Utting am Ammersee from 2008 until his death in 2014.
+For many years, he lived in Kelmis, Belgium, just over the border from Aachen, Germany, until 2008.
+John then lived with his wife, Brigitte, in Utting am Ammersee, near Munich, Germany, from 2008 until his death.

-On 1 September 2014, it was announced that John had died in Utting am Ammersee near Munich, Germany, of cancer at the age of 72.
+On 1 September 2014, it was announced that John had died in Utting am Ammersee of cancer aged 72.